Silver Travel Book Club

 Into The Water is a very different read to the Silver Travel Book Club’s first Book of the Month – Rosanna Ley’s The Little Theatre by the Sea – in terms of genre, complexity and location!

-Book of the Month for May
+Book of the Month for May 2017

-In May, Andrew was reading Rosanna Ley's latest novel The Little Theatre by the Sea.
+This month we're reading Rosanna Ley's latest novel The Little Theatre by the Sea.
 The author whisks you off to sunny Sardinia, with an enchanting tale of intrigue and romance, whilst immersed in local food, wine and culture.
 And travelling with Silver Travel Advisor partner Sardatur Holidays, Andrew is planning to visit sunny Sardinia to follow in the footsteps of Rosanna's principal character, interior designer Faye.